X

 How to enable UWB on Android

 What you'll need: To enable UWB, you'll need an Android device that supports the protocol.
 I'll demonstrate this on my Pixel 7 Pro running Android 13.
+(Steps should be similar on other supported Android handsets.)

 1. Open Settings

 The first thing to do is open the Settings app.
-To do this, open your app drawer and then locate and tap the Settings launcher.
+To do this, open your app drawer and locate and tap the Settings launcher.

 2. Open Connection Preferences